aabdurrouf/piXedfit/docs/source/index.rst

 **piXedfit** is a versatile tool that has been equipped with the multiprocessing module (namely message passing interface or MPI) for efficient analysis of the datasets of a large number of galaxies.
 Detailed description on **piXedfit** and its performance is presented in **Abdurro'uf et al. (2020, submitted)**.

-While this website is still under construction, people interested in knowing how **piXedfit** works can see a folder examples on the `GitHub page <https://github.com/aabdurrouf/piXedfit>`_.
+While this website is still under construction, people interested in knowing how **piXedfit** works can see some demonstrations from folder examples on the `GitHub page <https://github.com/aabdurrouf/piXedfit>`_.

 .. image:: 3Dcube_specphoto.png
 .. image:: demo_pixedfit_ngc309_new_edit.svg